jonaas0/perceptron-data-extremes/README.md

 - **Extreme value proportions**: 0%, 25%, 50%, 75%, 100%
 - **Extreme value definition**: Values smaller then 20% or bigger then 180% of the mean

 Under outputs theres a folder containing the results of the current iteration of the experiment.
 Depending on your machine running this yourself may take 5-30 Minutes.
+If you plan on running the experiment, you may create a virtual environment for the necessary dependencies.
+They are listed in the requirements.txt.

 ### Main Experiment
 ```bash